TommyJones/mvrsquared/cran-comments.md

 * An arXiv citation to the working paper deriving this method
 * Changes to examples requested by CRAN. '\dontrun{}' has been changed to '\donttest{}'

+In addition, I've updated the README for readability.

 ## Test environments

 * Local OS X install, R 3.6.2